signalfx/splunk-otel-collector/internal/configsource/fileconfigsource/README.md

 ## Configuration

-Under the `config_sources:` use `file:` or `file/<name>:` to create a file config source.
-The following parameters are available to customize file config sources:
+Under the top-level `config_sources:` component mapping use `file:` or `file/<name>:` to create a file config source capable of reading from subsequently specified files and detecting their changes:

 ```yaml
 config_sources: